giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 ### Independent continuous baseline

-* `run_analytical_reference.py`

-This script computes the tip displacement and torsional rotation through an independent continuous-reference procedure.
-The reference path does not call CSF section-sampling APIs.
+The baseline is computed by `run_analytical_reference.py`.
+The script evaluates the tip displacement and torsional rotation through a procedure that does not call CSF section-sampling APIs.
 Instead, it reads the same YAML input file, extracts the boundary geometry and the longitudinal stiffness law, and reconstructs the continuous functions used for the analytical integration.

 The tower is loaded with the same transverse tip force, tip bending moment, torsional tip moment, and uniform distributed transverse load used in the OpenSees model.
 The axial force applied in OpenSees is not used in this independent reference, because this check does not evaluate axial shortening or second-order geometric effects.